Damp, mould and condensation

 There is help and support that you may be able to access to help with heating and insulation improvements:

-Further help and support to help with cost of living pressures is available, see Cost of living and warm spaces
+Further help and support to help with cost of living pressures is available, see Cost of living and welcoming places

 How to report damp and mould